1. Hibernate

 1.3.
 Transactional Request

-The TransactionalRequest decorator takes care of a lifecycle of an EntityManager per HTTP request.
-The decorator creates, bind, begin/commit/rollback transaction and finally close it, so route handler doesn’t have to deal with that boring lines of code.
+The TransactionalRequest filter takes care of a lifecycle of an EntityManager/StatelessSession per HTTP request.
+The filter creates, bind, begin/commit/rollback transaction and finally close it, so route handler doesn’t have to deal with that boring lines of code.

 TransactionalRequest